js-tasks-ru/htmlcss-20211125_dan-ignatov/04-lection2/01-histogram/PREVIEW.md

 Also, there can be OS scaling that do the same thing to meet scaled values with pixels of the target device.
 In my environment, there are 125% of OS scaling and 125% of browser scaling at once.

-So, even with 100% of OS scaling and 100% of browser scaling there will be few 'larger' gaps between bars because of rounding floating numbers to '1' or to '2'.
+So, even with 100% of OS scaling and 100% of browser scaling there will be few 'larger' gaps between bars because of rounding float numbers to '1' or to '2'.

+Or, I can use 'even+not(first)' selectors to create '1px' margin-left/padding-left/border-left/:after.
+Discussion with a similar issue: https://stackoverflow.com/questions/56670636/flexbox-space-between-has-extra-1px-gap-at-the-end-when-using-calc

 Links: